mananmadan/socket_programming/README.md

 3>also some minor changes have to done in the path planning code to use it for differential drive robot.
     --> for this task basically have to figure out the math so that the server percives the command you are sending as the commands of a differential model.

+  figure out the maths, already written code will function , now have to integrate the path planning module into the code and then convert the commands as per calculated for the differential drive robot and publish it on the socket in sendDatatoRaspi functions